Arawnh/quick-list-app/README.md

-Simple webapp listing products, to run clone repository and following in cli:
+Simple webapp listing products, to run clone repository and run following in cli:
 ```
 npm install
 ```